tomoya-sasaki/Code_Tips/MacOS/SettingEnvironmentAppleSilicon.md

 # Setting Environment for Apple Silicon

-* Setting up with English
+* Setting up in English, area is Japan
 * Don't use Migration Assistant, manually move files from Time Machine

 Be careful: